sharanramjee/sharanramjee.github.io/_pages/index-attention.md

 excerpt: "ML Engineer | Stanford CS | Pushing the boundaries of AI"
 ---

-Hello there!
-My name is Sharan, and I'm a forward-thinking Machine Learning Engineer passionate about pushing the boundary of possibilities through cutting-edge AI.
-My expertise spans broadly across the field - from Natural Language Processing (NLP) and Large Language Models (LLMs) to Graph Learning (GL) and Graph Neural Networks (GNNs).

-At Stripe, I work on maintaining the intricate balance between fraud losses and user experience.
-I led a team to build Project Scorpion - Stripe's first time-series transformer model for fraud detection.

-I graduated from Stanford University with a Master of Science in Computer Science (AI concentration) and from Purdue University with a Bachelor of Science in Computer Engineering.
+I'm a Machine Learning Engineer passionate about bridging the gap between AI research and production systems.
+I hold a Master's degree in Computer Science (AI concentration) from Stanford University and a Bachelor's degree in Computer Engineering from Purdue University.

+When I'm not training models, you'll find me inventing new cocktails, DJing house and techno, chasing waves surfing, or traveling to exotic destinations.
+If you'd like to chat about my work or anything else, feel free to reach out to me at sharanramjee [at] gmail [dot] com.